Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

+Let us recall the definition of {\it substitution} as it appears in \cite{Queffelec:2010}: It is a non erasing endomorphism.

 A substitution $\sigma$ is {\em left proper} (resp. {\em right proper}) if all words $\sigma (b)$, $b \in A$, starts (resp. ends) with the same letter.
+Notice that all word $\sigma^n(b)$, $b \in A$ for every power $n\ge 1$, starts (resp. ends) also with the same letter.
 For short, we say that a left and right proper substitution is {\em proper}.